 For those who like to go with the flow and take risks, you can pick where you want to go and then try to find work once you are there.
-There’s always that moment of the unknown before you click the purchase button on a flight… But going into the unknown provides space for growth and for things to happen which perhaps you didn’t even plan, like finding a resort to teach at while backpacking through Central America.
+There’s always that moment of the unknown before you click the purchase button on a flight… But going into the unknown provides space for growth and for things to happen that perhaps you didn’t even plan, like finding a resort to teach at while backpacking through Central America.

 We do not fear the unknown.
 We fear what we think we know about the unknown.

 Take it from my experience – you can create opportunities as you travel if you are a fly-by-the-seat-of-your-pants person.
-Many places offer jobs that aren’t posted online to people who are already near by.
+Many places offer jobs that aren’t posted online to people who are already nearby.
 So if you want to take that dream trip to Costa Rica to teach, you could always save up enough money for 3 months of backpacking through Central America and see what happens.
 The cards will already be in your favor since you will be closer to the source of the jobs you seek.
 However, there is still the gamble of the unknown… can you face it?How to overcome your fear of the unknown

 Just do it!
-Once you begin traveling and teaching, the fears seem to melt away and your chances of scoring jobs increase.
-If potential employers know that you have been traveling and teaching for awhile, they will typically hire you over someone who is newer to this world.
+Once you begin traveling and teaching, the fears seem to melt away, and your chances of scoring jobs increase.
+If potential employers know that you have been traveling and teaching for a while, they will typically hire you over someone who is newer to this world.

 Teaching yoga abroad is a very rewarding and potentially lucrative endeavor.
 A little preparation goes a long way. 🙂

 In order to make the most of your experience, here’s some parting wisdom:

 - Get clear about WHY you want to teach abroad – life experience, sabbatical, grow your career, earn money, etc.

 - Don’t let fear stop you – I know it’s scary, but if you do your homework and prepare, chances are you will have a rewarding experience!